 These are the flagship products.
 They require years of experience, months of planning, and plenty of hard work.
 Successfully implementing any of these opportunities has the potential to increase your income (and positive impact in the world) to previously unimagined levels.
 Most yoga entrepreneurs say that tremendous personal growth is required to make it to this stage.

 Prerequisites: You’re making a decent living from your business + have a thriving online community that you understand deeply.
 You’ve been teaching or running your business for at least 3 years.

 Do you have your own unique style of yoga?
 Or maybe your own creative/artistic style?
 Consider creating a certification program and teaching others your style!
 Certifications can range from a full-on program down to a laser-focused weekend intensive.
 Many programs count towards the Yoga Alliance continuing education credits.

 Our dear friend Sofiah Thom is offering a Temple Body Arts certification program coming up in June of 2018 in Costa Rica.
 The program is a tantric path to reclaiming your feminine power.

 23) Create a Premium Niche Online Community

 Are you super organized and enjoy facilitating events?
-Considering creating a niche online community (like a forum) where like minded people can learn, share, and interact.
+Consider creating a niche online community (like a forum) where like-minded people can learn, share, and interact.
 Each member pays you a small amount each other and you provide premium content and facilitate learning and growth on a specific topic.